 Fulton County REMC is a member-owned electric cooperative headquartered in Rochester, Indiana.
 As a cooperative, Fulton County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
-Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
-Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.
+Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
+Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Thanksgiving has almost arrived.
 I look forward to eating lots of food, watching football and being with family — and yes, probably in that order.
 Hosting Thanksgiving can add a lot of extra stress to the day.
 Maybe it stresses you out having all those extra people in your home, or the pressure of cooking… Continue reading.

 Our free SmartHub app makes it simple and convenient to do the following: Just download the FREE mobile or tablet app at smarthubapp.com.
 Don’t have a tablet or smartphone?
 No problem.
 You can use the SmartHub interface from your computer.
 Just go to fcremc.coop and click on “SmartHub.”

 Some mornings, a dawning sun greets people with light — by electrifying the televisions in their homes.
 Over the last decade, renewable energy resources including wind farms and solar arrays have generated an increasing share of the electricity powering the nation.
 As renewable energy technology has become more affordable, utilities have also added more large-scale… Continue reading.